3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 So now let's look at the documentation and try to make sense of all this atributes and wtf is this <Module> thing.

 #### <Module>

+#### Type layout attributes

+#### Interoperation attributes

+When dealing with .dll from another language, a call by another thread - or any interoperation in the unmenaged realm - we need to serialize our data structure to send as a message to whoever is calling.
+This serialization process is called **marshalling**.

+These attributes specify the default behavior to be used when calling a method  on the class, that has an argument or return type of System.String and does not itself specify marshalling behavior.

+* **ansi** specifies that marshalling shall be to and from ANSI strings.
+* **autochar** specifies marshalling behavior (either ANSI or Unicode), depending on the platform on which the CLI is running.
+* **unicode** specifies that marshalling shall be to and from Unicode strings.

 #### Special handling attributes